sparkfun/SparkFun_Qwiic_Universal_Auto-Detect/examples/docs/ex_05_Memory_Leak_Test.md

 # Example 5 - Memory Leak Test
+# How to test for a memory leak

 In most Arduino code, it is usual to declare an object at a global scope (after the include file declaration), not within the ```setup()``` or ```loop()``` functions.
 Because the object is global, both ```setup()``` and ```loop()``` can access it.